-Again, not many of our colleagues have this type of relationship with the boss so we can use it to our advantage when managing up.
+Again, not many of our colleagues have this type of relationship with the boss, so we can use it to our advantage when managing up.

 We can be honest; we don’t have to be ‘yes men/women’.

-Take responsibility in the relationship
+Take responsibility for the relationship

-Assistants should have consistent meetings with their manager.
+Assistants should have consistent meetings with their managers.
 Use this time wisely – come prepared for every meeting and make sure you have enough information for your boss to make any decisions you want during the meeting.